shelleywong/CSCI211-Course-Materials/Programs/program01.md

 In C/C++ you can pass an array without specifying the size of the array.
 In a couple of weeks I will cover in lecture why this works.

-### Some credit is better than no credit

-If you don't finish in time, turn in what you have.
-If you turn nothing in I will give you a zero.
-If you turn in something I will give you partial credit.
-Partial credit is always better than 0.<br>

 ## General Requirements

 Programs should be well formatted and consistent so they are easy to read.
 The [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/README.md#general-requirements) listed in the Programs directory README apply to all programming assignments.<br>